irx-404notfound/programming-notes/react /create-new-project.md

-# CREATING NEW PROJECT FOR REACT
+# CREAT NEW PROJECT FOR REACT

 ```bash
 npm create vite@latest